Book cover

 UML diagrams are divided into two major categories:

-Notice: There are many versions of UML.
-For the rest of this chapter we will use the UML version described in the 3rd edition of the book UML Distilled, by Martin Fowler (link).
+Note: There are many versions of UML.
+For the rest of this chapter, we will use the UML version described in the 3rd edition of the book UML Distilled, by Martin Fowler (link).
 This book was one of the first to discuss the use of UML as sketches.
 Specifically, we will study a subset of the diagrams from UML version 2.0.
 In addition to covering only four diagrams, we will not present every feature of each.
-Our challenge when writing this chapter was to select the 20% (or less) of UML features that represents 80% (or more) of its use today when drawing sketches.
+Our challenge when writing this chapter was to select the 20% (or less) of UML features that represent 80% (or more) of its use today when drawing sketches.
 As an illustration of UML’s complexity, the specification of the version 2.5.1 of the language has 796 pages.

 4.3 Class Diagrams

-Class diagrams are the most common UML diagram.
-They provide a visual representation of a set of classes, offering information about attributes, methods, and relationships that exist among such classes.
+Class diagrams are the most common type of UML diagram.
+They provide a visual representation of a set of classes, offering information about attributes, methods, and relationships among these classes.
+In a class diagram, each class is represented by a rectangle with three compartments, as shown in the following figure.
+These compartments contain the class name (usually in bold), attributes, and methods.

 4.3.1 Associations